 IS PUL FABRIC BIODEGRADABLE?

 No, polyurethane laminate is just another piece of plastic that isn’t going to break down in a hurry, right next to plastic wrap and disposable nappies.
 Unlike plastic wrap and single-use nappies, however, PUL fabric is designed to last and maintain its integrity.

-The PUL lining we use has survived 300 very hot washes (90C/195F) and will last 1000 standard cold/warm machine washes.
+The PUL lining we use has survived 300 very hot washes (90C/195F) and will last 1000 standard cold/warm machine washes plus.
 If your PUL-lined item is standard machine-washed once/twice a week, it will retain its durability, which is why it is a far superior option environmentally compared to single-use plastics.

 To preserve your PUL-lined products, cold/warm machine wash and line dry.
 PUL will melt immediately if it comes into contact with a hot surface (e.g. iron), and exposure to high temperatures (e.g. tumble dryer) can degrade the product over time and shorten its life.
+Although tumble drying on a lower heat is acceptable.
 Check the label.